Barthelemy/QualityControl/doc/benchmark-repo.md

 4. Make sure that the QC is installed on the client nodes and that there is the key there for a password-less ssh connection.

+## Note on size-objects-old-behaviour

+To test the storage of various size of objects we used histograms with varying number of bins.
+However, the way they are now serialized make them far smaller than before.

+Setting the parameter `size-objects-old-behaviour` to `true` will use the old histograms (useful to compare with previous results) while setting it to `false` will use objects of the correct size.